Kong/docs.konghq.com/app/_hub/kong-inc/prometheus/index.md

 ### Accessing the metrics

-In most configurations the Kong Admin API will be behind a firewall or would need to be setup to require authentication, here are a couple of options to allow access to the `/metrics` endpoint to Prometheus.
+In most configurations, the Kong Admin API will be behind a firewall or would need to be set up to require authentication, here are a couple of options to allow access to the `/metrics` endpoint to Prometheus.

-1. Kong Enterprise users can protect the admin `/metrics` endpoint with an [RBAC user](/enterprise/latest/setting-up-admin-api-rbac) that the Prometheus servers uses to access the metric data.
+1. Kong Enterprise users can protect the admin `/metrics` endpoint with an [RBAC user](/enterprise/latest/setting-up-admin-api-rbac) that the Prometheus servers use to access the metric data.
 Access through any firewalls would also need to be configured.

 2. You can proxy the Admin API through Kong itself then use plugins to limit access.
-For example you can create a route `/metrics` endpoint and have Prometheus access this endpoint to slurp in the metrics, while preventing others from access it.
+For example, you can create a route `/metrics` endpoint and have Prometheus access this endpoint to slurp in the metrics while preventing others from access it.
 The specifics of how this is configured will depend on your specific setup.
 Read the docs [Securing the Admin API](https://docs.konghq.com/latest/secure-admin-api/#kong-api-loopback) for details.

-3. Lastly you could serve the content on a different port with a custom server block using a [custom Nginx template](/latest/configuration/#custom-nginx-configuration) with Kong.
+3. Finally, you could serve the content on a different port with a custom server block using a [custom Nginx template](/latest/configuration/#custom-nginx-configuration) with Kong.